top of page

 Whether you see yourself as an architect or an archeologist, you will do well as long as you lead with curiosity and seek knowledge - connecting and collaborating with people along the way.
 Balance is important – as a leader it is important to develop the capacity to not only dig for knowledge, but create knowledge too.
 There is always value in perspective.

 Please engage the discussion and let us know if you see yourself more as an architect or an archeologist in your organization.
 Please feel free to contact me at sherilmackey@gmail.com.
-Check back soon for the next post on Leadership Across Boundaries and Borders.
+Check back Mondays and Wednesdays for the next post on Leadership Across Boundaries and Borders.

 bottom of page